 - Anchor text

-Your business should expect an SEO to know the personas of your ideal customers and translate that into the keywords people search for on the Internet.
-They are your guide for what information you should be putting on your site and how to rank it well.
+Small companies should expect an SEO to know the personas of their ideal customers and translate that into the keywords people search for on the internet.
+They are your guide for what information and knowledge resources you should be putting on your site and best practices to help position it well on search engines, so take your time to run a thorough analysis of this information.

-Sidenote: IF your website should happen to be under penalty from Google, read The Ultimate Google Algorithmic Penalty Recovery Guide.
+Sidenote: IF your website should happen to be under penalty from the biggest search engine in the world, read The Ultimate Google Algorithmic Penalty Recovery Guide.

-How does an SEO help your business generate leads and revenue for your business?
+How does an SEO help your business generate leads and revenue?

-Simply put, SEO experts bring people who are using the Internet to search for information, products, and services to the content on your website.
-They do this more effectively than your competitors – outranking other information on the Internet.
+Simply put, SEO experts bring people who are using the internet to search for information, products, and specific capabilities to the content on your website.
+They do this more effectively than your competitors – outranking other information on the internet.

 Content on your website typically is displayed on the following types of pages.